impressai/quiz-bot/README.md

 This is a basic version of an interactive quiz bot that engages users in quizzes, evaluates their responses, and provides a final score based on their answers.
 In this we use Django channels websocket communication, redis as message broker, and Django sessions for temporary data storage.

-Steps to run the project with Docker
+Steps to run the project with Docke

 1. Install Docker and Docker Compose (https://docs.docker.com/compose/install/)
 2. Docker should be running